vetaluga/What_I_learn/README.md

 # What_I_learn

+- What I know:
   - Finding the lowest number with checks
   - Finding the average numberENG
   - Finding the average numberRU
   - Enter the number